fsm/fsm/README.md

 A StateMachine is actually comprised of BuildState, which is a function that returns a State.

-The reason for this function is the fact that this function also gives our State access to an Emitter (how to output data) and Traverser.
+The reason for this function is the fact that this function also gives our State access to an Emitter and Traverser.

 ### [Store](https://github.com/fsm/fsm/blob/br.readme/fsm.go#L24-L29)